syncfusion-content/xamarin-docs/Xamarin/ComboBox/Events.md

 ## LoadMoreButtonTapped Event

 The [`LoadMoreButtonTapped`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_LoadMoreButtonTapped) can be triggered only when you tap on the load more button.
-For more information refer [`this`](https://help.syncfusion.com/xamarin/combobox/maximum-display-item-with-expander#load-more-button-tapped-event) link.
+For more information, refer to [`this`](https://help.syncfusion.com/xamarin/combobox/maximum-display-item-with-expander#load-more-button-tapped-event) link.